COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ```

 This will create a file **Prac01_<your_student_ID>.zip** which includes
-everything in the Prac01 directory – including the directories, programs and the README.
-You can check the
+everything in the Prac01 directory – including the directories, programs
-contents of the zip file by typing:
+and the README.
+As before, you can check the contents of the zip file by typing:

 ```
 unzip –l Prac01_<your_student_ID>.zip